scimma/hop-client/doc/user/quickstart.rst

 -------------

-By default, authentication is enabled, reading in configuration settings from :code:`auth.conf`.
+By default, authentication is enabled, reading in configuration settings from :code:`config.toml`.
 The path to this configuration can be found by running :code:`hop auth locate`.
 One can initialize this configuration with default settings by running :code:`hop auth setup`.
 To disable authentication in the CLI client, one can run :code:`--no-auth`.